Content delivery network: Security and privacy

 CDN providers profit either from direct fees paid by content providers using their network, or profit from the user analytics and tracking data collected as their scripts are being loaded onto customers' websites inside their browser origin.
-As such these services are being pointed out as potential privacy intrusions for the purpose of behavioral targeting and solutions are being created to restore single-origin serving and caching of resources.
+As such these services are being pointed out as potential privacy intrusions for behavioral targeting and solutions are being created to restore single-origin serving and caching of resources.

 In particular, a website using a CDN may violate the EU's General Data Protection Regulation (GDPR).
 For example, in 2021 a German court forbade the use of a CDN on a university website, because this caused the transmission of the user's IP address to the CDN, which violated the GDPR.

 CDNs serving JavaScript have also been targeted as a way to inject malicious content into pages using them.
 Subresource Integrity mechanism was created in response to ensure that the page loads a script whose content is known and constrained to a hash referenced by the website author.